2i2c-org/infrastructure/deployer/README.md

 │                                     /home                                                                            │
-│ exec-hub-shell                      Pop an interactive shell in the hub pod                                          │ │ generate-aws-cluster                Automatically generate the files required to setup a new cluster on AWS          │ │ generate-gcp-cluster                Automatically generates the default intitial files required to setup a new       │ │                                     cluster on GCP                                                                   │ │ generate-helm-upgrade-jobs          Analyse added or modified files from a GitHub Pull Request and decide which      │ │                                     clusters and/or hubs require helm upgrades to be performed for their *hub helm   │ │                                     charts or the support helm chart.                                                │
+│ exec-hub-shell                      Pop an interactive shell in the hub pod                                          │ │ generate-aws-cluster                Automatically generate the files required to setup a new cluster on AWS          │ │ generate-gcp-cluster                Automatically generates the initial files, required to setup a new cluster on    │ │                                     GCP                                                                              │ │ generate-helm-upgrade-jobs          Analyse added or modified files from a GitHub Pull Request and decide which      │ │                                     clusters and/or hubs require helm upgrades to be performed for their *hub helm   │ │                                     charts or the support helm chart.                                                │